Modular Recordings: History

-Modular Recordings was founded in 1998 by Steve Pavlovic, first recognized with The Living End's eponymous debut album and Ben Lee's Breathing Tornados.
+Modular Recordings was founded in 1998 by Steve Pavlovic, first recognised with The Living End's eponymous debut album and Ben Lee's Breathing Tornados.
 Both were successful, The Living End became the second highest-selling debut rock album in Australian music history at the time; Breathing Tornados was nominated for the "Album of the Year" ARIA Award.
 The Avalanches's Since I Left You (2000) was also another critical success, earning the group nine ARIA Award nominations.

 In 2004, with the emergence of Cut Copy, The Presets and The Bumblebeez and the development of regular Modular parties and tours, the label began to grow, defining its 'electronic, rock-leaning dance music' the "Modular sound".
 Dan Whitford of Cut Copy described it as 'discovering dance music played live with a more musical aesthetic, rather than just a DJ on stage'.
 In 2004, an office was established in New York, followed by London in 2005.
 Van She, a new wave electropop four piece from Sydney were signed in August 2005, as well as NYPC in mid-2006.

 An office in Los Angeles opened in 2007, along with the signing of Ghostwood, Plug-In City and The Whitest Boy Alive.

-In June 2015, Modular and Universal Music Australia were sued by BMG Rights Management for failing to honor an agreement made over $1 million worth in royalties from Tame Impala recordings, including Innerspeaker and Lonerism and the group's self-titled EP.
+In June 2015, Modular and Universal Music Australia were sued by BMG Rights Management for failing to honour an agreement made over $1 million worth in royalties from Tame Impala recordings, including Innerspeaker and Lonerism and the group's self-titled EP.
 Frontman Kevin Parker himself claimed in a Reddit AMA (Ask Me Anything) that 'Someone high up spent the money', and that he 'may never get that money'.
 UMA claimed that on 24 December 2014 Pavlovic agreed to sign a separation deal, giving half of Modular to UMA, together with music, trademarks, websites and other assets, but refused to and claimed the deal wasn't binding and is owed $32,500 in holiday pay.
-UMA initially won the lawsuit against Pavlovic in June at the New South Wales Court of Appeal, but the court overturned the decision in favor of Pavlovic in October, stating that Pavlovic did comply and recognized the deal, which was technically non-official since it wasn't signed.
+UMA initially won the lawsuit against Pavlovic in June at the New South Wales Court of Appeal, but the court overturned the decision in favor of Pavlovic in October, stating that Pavlovic did comply and recognised the deal, which was technically non-official since it wasn't signed.
 However, he resigned from Modular on 11 March and most of the roster of musicians have since been signed within Universal label group.